By ROHINI RAJARATNAM

 In today’s world, political efforts are constantly condemned for its inadequacy, but many have also applauded every endeavour that has taken place.

 What we fail to appreciate, is that in reality it is indeed a challenging task for a party to juggle dealing with the intricacies related to racial diversity and at the same time try to remain popular and relevant to all segments of the society.

-However, take a look back 59 years ago, when Malaysia initially fought for independence, had it not been for the integration of races in order to achieve a singular purpose, we would not be here.
-Or even the war against the communist.
+However, take a look back 60 years ago, when Malaysia (then Malaya) initially fought for independence, had it not been for the integration of races in order to achieve a singular purpose, we would not be here.
+Or even the fight against the communist.

 This coupled with the implementation of the Rukun Negara – a Malaysian ideology created under the rule in MAGERAN (Majlis Gerakan Negara) to instil a common spirit and uniqueness – we still seem further away from calling ourselves a nation painted in racial unity.

 Hence the question arises, how do we manage these social idiosyncrasies in hopes to create a harmonious environment?

 There may be an endless array of answers, but the most victorious approach is by building bonds and adopting a power-sharing system across the various ethnic communities.
 Take into consideration the Federal Constitution.

 It serves as the bible to solving social confrontations.
 Therefore, the document should encompass and provide coverage for all ethnicities in Malaysia.
 With inclusion, possibly acceptance will come naturally.